abel-parada/express_practice/README.md

 ## Dependencies

 1. Express will be used for the middleware to create various CRUD endpoints.
-2. Nodemon to restart our server every time we save our file.
+2. EJS to render pages that read data dinamically.
 3. Dotenv to manage a .env file.

 ## Setup and usage